 Research output per year

 Dr. Sagi Peari researches and teaches within private law, commercial law, international law and their intersections.
-He is an author of two research monographs published by Oxford University Press: The Foundation of Choice-of-Law: Choice & Equality (New York: Oxford University Press, 2018) and International Negotiable Instruments (with Professor Benjamin Geva) (Oxford: Oxford University Press, 2021) and he has published in leading US, Canadian and Australian journals.
+He is an author of two research monographs published by Oxford University Press: The Foundation of Choice-of-Law: Choice & Equality (New York: Oxford University Press, 2018) and International Negotiable Instruments (with Professor Benjamin Geva) (Oxford: Oxford University Press, 2021).
 Sagi is the only Australian academic who has authored two research monographs in law with Oxford University Press.
+His papers have been accepted for publication in leading UK, US, Canadian and Australian journals, including Oxford Journal of Legal Studies, Cambridge Law Journal, American Journal of Comparative Law, Delaware Journal of Corporate Law and the University of Toronto Law Journal.
 Presently, with Professor Warren Swain of the University of Auckland, Sagi leads a global interdisciplinary initiative to tackle the current incoherency of private law.

 In essence, Sagi’s scholarship lays out a global theory of just public institutions and the legal effects of cross-border interactions, which extends its conceptual argument to concrete legal categories: contracts, torts, restitution, negotiable instruments, corporations and taxation.
 His work shows how the traditional legal doctrines, principles and concepts can be accommodated and qualified within the advancing reality of the digital age and online communications.